How Much Does It Cost to Install Vinyl Flooring?

 Vinyl Plank Flooring

 Standard vinyl plank flooring comes in a range of thicknesses but often runs thicker than other varieties if designed with the click-and-lock feature.
-Vinyl plank flooring costs $2 to $7 per square foot, depending on added features like a water-resistant core and top layer to protect against scratches and stains that naturally happen in a busy home.
+Vinyl plank flooring installation costs about $2 to $7 per square foot, depending on added features like a water-resistant core and top layer to protect against scratches and stains that naturally happen in a busy home.

 Luxury Vinyl Plank Flooring